supriyapandey15/Online-job-portal/README.md

   * Compile the java code and deploy it in your web server
                  -  For Example : Apache Tomcat.
-###### 5. Run the Application:
+##### 5. Run the Application:

   ## Usage

 1. Register ass a new user.

- 2.Login with your credentials.
+2. Login with your credentials.

- 3.Browse available jobs.
+3. Browse available jobs.
 4. Apply for jobs (if logged in as an employer).